pavankumarjnnce/Information_Science_Engg/README.md

 # Information_Science_Engg
 👋 Hi, This is intrenship Work on car seats sell predication.
-Done By Raksha S (4JN20IS065) Dept., of Inforamtion Science and Engineering
+Done By Raksha S (4JN20IS065) Dept., of Information Science and Engineering
 JNN College of Engineering, Shivamogga